cgkineo/adapt-audio/README.md

 Using with other extensions
 ===========================
 It is possible to utilise this extension with other extensions.

-For example, to enable Tutor to deliver audio with question feedback, customise core/js/models/questionModel.js to add additional properties to the model when feedback is set up.
-For example, to have 'correct feedback' audio, take the existing `setupCorrectFeedback` function:
+For example, to enable Tutor to deliver audio with question feedback, customise [questionModel.js](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/models/questionModel.js) to add additional properties to the model when feedback is set up.

+For example, to have correct feedback audio, take the existing `setupCorrectFeedback` function:

 ```js
 setupCorrectFeedback: function() {